cube-drone/rt0/players-guide/src/gm/locations/joyeuse/airlock.md

 for piles of vanadium) so non-cargo trips between the two planets are considerably more expensive and difficult.

-Anything shipped from Earth, fired out of the Nevada HEO Supercannon, is going to be a hyper-expensive luxury item on Paradise Lua, tending towards low-density items that are impossible to replicate on the moon, like seeds, polymers, and electronic components.
+Anything shipped from Earth, fired out of the Nevada HEO Supercannon, is going to be a hyper-expensive luxury item on Paradise Lua, tending towards low-density items that are impossible to replicate on the moon, like seeds, [polymer nurdles](https://en.wikipedia.org/wiki/Nurdle_(bead)), and electronic components.
 Again, humans are not generally capable of surviving the acceleration of the HEO Supercannon, so human round trips require more traditional rocketry and re-entry and tend to cost eye-watering sums of money to arrange.